 Note: some material may be restricted or offsite

 At a Glance

-The records are in one series arranged in three folders: Diary, Personal Documents and Correspondence and Writings.
+The records are in one series arranged in three folders.

 This collection is comprised of papers collected by William E. Petersen recording his role in choosing a new president for Columbia University following the Columbia Disturbances of 1968.